-- asphyxiation from repeated inhalations that lead to high concentrations of inhaled fumes in the lungs - suffocation from blocking air from entering the lungs when inhaling fumes from a plastic bag placed over the head - convulsions or seizures from abnormal electrical discharges in the brain - coma from the brain shutting down all but the most vital functions - choking from inhaling their own vomit after inhalant use - serious and fatal injury from risk-taking behaviour and being unaware of your surroundings.
+- asphyxiation -repeated inhalations lead to high concentrations of inhaled fumes in the lungs - suffocation -air is blocked from entering the lungs when inhaling fumes from a plastic bag placed over the head - convulsions or seizures caused by abnormal electrical discharges in the brain - coma when the brain shuts down all but the most vital functions - choking from inhaling their own vomit after inhalant use - serious and fatal injury from risk-taking behaviour and being unaware of your surroundings.
 People risk burns through smoking while using solvents; car accidents; falls, etc.